 Cons:

-This handheld spray bottle is able to deliver a steady spray of water as soon as the small button is pressed.
-The small, simple bottle is highly portable and is easy to carry around.
+The small, simple bottle is highly portable and easy to carry around.
 While this is a battery-operated sprayer, it can also be charged via USB.

 The spray nozzle is easy to adjust, which means you can control the level of spray that the bottle delivers.
 However, because this bottle is electric, it can’t be used for chemicals.
 It’s designed to be used with water exclusively.